Italian Dolomites Guide

 When is the best time to visit the Dolomites if I want to hike?

+The hiking season starts officially mid-June that’s when most backcountry huts open.
 July and August are hot and tempestuous but very beautiful.
-August is the month of holidays for many Italians.
-Road side stops get VERY busy but it's still quiet on less popular trails.
+August is the month of holidays for many Europeans and the trails can get very busy.

-If you choose to travel in the spring (until mid June), look for south-facing via ferratas and hikes or valley walks.
-Being exposed to sun longer, they’ll have the highest chance of being snow free.
+If you choose to travel in the spring (May – mid-June), look for south-facing via ferratas and hikes or valley walks.
+Being exposed to the sun longer, they’ll have the highest chance of being snow-free.

 Let’s just get one thing straight, there is no upper limit to this question.
 I have spent over 7 months in the Dolomites over two hiking seasons and the list of things I want to do is still as long as ever.